 - The tabs of various inspectors and modules that are visible.

-- Events: creating events.
+- Events: Creating events.

-- Resources: creating resources.
+- Resources: Creating resources.

-- Contacts: creating contacts.
+- Contacts: Creating contacts.

-- Tasks: creating tasks.
+- Tasks: Creating tasks.

-- Report templates: creating report templates.
+- Report templates: Creating report templates.

-- Prices: creating prices for resources.
+- Prices: Creating price definitions for resources.

-- Mute conflicts: the capability to hide conflicts in the event calendar and the Teamplanner.
+- Mute conflicts: The capability to hide conflicts in the event calendar and the Teamplanner.

 Visibility of Tabs and Teamplanner§